This post may contain affiliate links. Please read our disclosure policy.

 - The shortbread crust supports the topping without falling apart

-- The toasted coconut compliments the lemon perfectly
+- The toasted coconut complements the lemon perfectly

 - Straightforward prep with simple ingredients